 A Georgia Truck Accident Lawyer Can File Your Case on Time

-The statute of limitations is what determines the amount of time a victim has to file a claim or lawsuit.
+The statute of limitations determines how long a victim has to file a claim or lawsuit.
 These deadlines vary depending on the type of incident and also by state.

-Two years from the date of the crash is typically how long you have to file a truck accident lawsuit.
-This applies to both filing a personal injury claim and filing a lawsuit under Ga.
+Two years from the crash date is typically how long you have to file a truck accident lawsuit.
+This applies to filing a personal injury claim and lawsuit under Ga.
 Code § 9-3-33.

 - If the at-fault party is a minor and the limitations would get tolled until they turn 18 years old

-- When a criminal prosecution is pending related to the accident and the limitations would get tolled until it’s no longer pending
+- When a criminal prosecution is pending related to the accident, the limitations will get tolled until it’s no longer pending.

-- If there is a wrongful death case where the deceased person’s estate hasn’t been probated which may get tolled for up to five years
+- If there is a wrongful death claim where the deceased person’s estate hasn’t been probated, which may get tolled for up to five years

-These are rare cases, so most truck accident cases still have a limitation of two years to file.
-A truck accident attorney in Georgia will ensure your claim or lawsuit is filed within the deadline.
+These are rare cases, so most cases still have a limitation of two years to file.
+A personal injury attorney in Georgia will make sure you file your claim or lawsuit within the deadline.

 Attorneys for Truck Accidents in Georgia Can Take Your Case to Court